tedliosu/opencl_bitonic_sort_demo/README.md

 6. You may tweak the ARRAY_LEN macro value in "qsort_bitonic_compare.h", the ARRAY_TYPE macro value in "naive_bitonic_sort_opencl.h", the NUM_THREADS_IN_BLOCK macro value in "naive_bitonic_sort_opencl.h",
-   and the SORTING_DIRECTION macro value in "naive_bitonic_sort_opencl.h" to see the executable sort different types of data with various different parameters.
+   and the SORTING_DIRECTION macro value in "naive_bitonic_sort_opencl.h" to see the executable perform parallelized bitonic sort in OpenCL, serial bitonic sort in C, and qsort in C with different types of data with various different parameters.
+You may also adjust the DESIRED_PLATFORM_INDEX macro value in "qsort_bitonic_compare.h" for running parallelize bitonic sort in OpenCL on different OpenCL platforms on your machine.
+However, if you have only 1 OpenCL platform installed on your machine, you MUST set DESIRED_PLATFORM_INDEX to 0.

 # Comments about code in general